neuralmagic/deepsparse/src/deepsparse/benchmark/README.md

 ```

 ## 📜 Benchmarking Pipelines
-Expanding on the model benchmarking script, the pipeline benchmarker is a tool for benchmarking end-to-end inference, including pre and post processing.
+Expanding on the model benchmarking script, `deepsparse.benchmark_pipeline` is a tool for benchmarking end-to-end inference, including pre and post processing.
 The script can generate fake input data based on the pipeline's input schema, or load it from a local folder.
 The pipeline then runs pre-processing, engine inference and post-processing.
 Benchmarking results are reported by section, useful for identifying bottlenecks.

 ### Usage
-Input arguments are the same as the Engine benchmarker, but with two addtions:
+Input arguments are the same as the Engine benchmarker, but with two additions:

 ```
 positional arguments: